Junior Research Fellow in History

 • I am an historian of the late medieval and early modern Islamic world.

-• At Trinity College, I carry out research on elite community formation around authors of epistolary collections in the fifteenth-century Persianate world.
+• At Trinity College, I carry out research on Indo-Persian historiography on the Bahmani sultanate.

 • I am also preparing my first monograph in which I demonstrate the influence of transregional intellectual and family networks over the diplomatic relations of the Bahmani sultanate in Deccan India.